 The ownership of the gantry sign was overlooked by this development, leaving it to fall into disrepair.
 In 2009, the Harrow Hill Trust identified it as being in need of urgent attention.
 They began a project to conserve the gantry sign as a way of celebrating its 50 years, and also to retell and preserve the history of the King’s Head Hotel before its significant former life slipped out of living memory.

 According to Historians at CAMRA (CAMpaign for Real Ale), there may be as few as 10 gantry signs in the UK (and thus the world).
 The Kings Head’s sign is particularly rare as it is free standing on a green, whilst the majority straddle roads, attached to buildings on either side.the project is thus conserving an aspect of social history which has both local and national significance.

-For a detailed history of the Kings Head Hotel and its gantry, please click to download the PDF.
+For a detailed history of the Kings Head Hotel and its gantry, download gantry_project_pdf.

-All images reproduced by kind permsission of the keepers and Governers of Harrow School
+All images reproduced by kind permission of the keepers and Governors of Harrow School